-Since the UK’s dramatic rise of contactless payments in recent years, up to hundreds more cash machines are continuing to close down – urging lobbyists and organisations to step in and take action.
+Since the UK’s dramatic rise of contactless payments in recent years, up to hundreds more Money in physical form such as banknotes and coins.
+More machines are continuing to close down – urging lobbyists and organisations to step in and take action.
 Consumer group Which? together with the Federation of Small Businesses, British Retail Consortium and Association of Convenience Stores are now raising awareness to protect cash for UK consumers, calling on the country’s government to appoint a dedicated regulator.

 Indeed, as the use of cards is increasing, so is the challenge of gaining access to cash.
 Banks and cash machines are disappearing at an alarming rate.
 Just last year, nearly 488 ATMs closed down every four weeks between June and December, according to data provided by LINK, UK’s largest cash machine network.
 Moreover, almost 4,700 machines closed during 2018 as opposed to 1,400 in 2017 — creating great concern, especially for those coming from low-income households.
 But despite the increasing popularity of digital banking and contactless payments, nearly three-quarters (73%) of people in the UK are continuing to use cash frequently.

-LINK announced early this year that they would offer cash machine operators up to £2.75 per withdrawal in exchange to protect vulnerable free-to-use machines – yet it came with its skeptics.
+LINK announced early this year that they would offer cash machine operators up to £2.75 per withdrawal in The Eurosystem comprises the European Central Bank and the national central banks of those countries that have adopted the euro.
+More to protect vulnerable free-to-use machines – yet it came with its skeptics.
 “Boosting premiums for remote machines has so far not been enough to stop cashpoints from closing around the country”, says Jenni Allen of Which?

 To take the initiative further, Which? together with its partners recently launched their latest campaign called “Freedom to Pay.
 Our Way.’, where they aim to reach 150,000 petitioned signatures to demand the Government to establish a regulator that will protect consumers’ access to cash.
 “It’s time for a regulator to be given explicit responsibility for protecting access to notes and coins”, says Mike Cherry, the Federation’s National Chairman.